TobiasFiller/TheRaycaster/README.md

 # TheRaycaster
 A small game Prototype in the HTML canvas using vanilla js

-The prototype is writen without the help of any additional libraries.
+The prototype is written without the help of any additional libraries.